sparkon7/circuitpython-curriculum/1/readme.md

 ```

 # Logic and Equality in Python
-One of the most common things you'll do as a programmer is check if objects or values are equal.
+One of the most common things you'll do as a programmer is use the `==` operator to check if objects or values are equal.
 ```python
 password = "badpassword"
 print(password == "goodpassword")  # -> False